rechtlogisch/csotto/README.md

 ## Why?

-In May 2024, ELSTER introduced a new library called Otto, designed for downloading objects from OTTER (Object Storage in ELSTER).
-ELSTER took this initiative because the existing solution had reached its limitations.
-Alongside Otto, a new version of Datenabholung v31 was also released.
+ELSTER introduced a library called Otto, designed for downloading objects from OTTER (Object Storage in ELSTER).
+As of June 9th, 2025, the only supported version of ERiC-Datenabholung is v31.
+Part of the retrieval process is downloading data from the OTTER servers, which can be done with Otto.

-The current method of data retrieval using ERiC was replaced on the client-side with ERiC version 41.2 in November 2024, which supports solely Datenabholung v31.
-On the server-side, the transition will occur with the planned annual minimal version increase on **June 9th, 2025**.
-After this date, only ERiC version 41.2 or higher with Datenabholung v31 will be supported.

-As a result, most software developers currently using ERiC Datenabholung will need to implement Otto in their production systems by the June 2025.
+Most software developers using ERiC-Datenabholung need to implement Otto in their productive systems.

-This demo intends to simplify the transition and reduce implementation time.
+This demo intends to reduce implementation time.

 ## Usage